wagiham/wagiham/README.md

 -- **Kiln Detection Machine Learning Model:** Conducting machine learning research to detect charcoal kilns using satellite imagery and YOLOv8, complemented by data analysis in Python, R, and STATA to evaluate land rights, forest degradation, and conservation outcomes for the USAID/Zambia EKNA Activity.

 ##  🌟 About Me
 -- My name is Wagiha Mariam.
 I'm currently an undergraduate student at the University of Pennsylvania.
-I'm passionate about AI/ML applications, UX design, and data science, she combines technical expertise with a creative mindset to solve complex problems.
+I'm passionate about AI/ML applications, UX design, and data science.
+I am to combine technical expertise with a creative mindset to solve complex problems.
 My work spans diverse fields, including machine learning research, software development, and user experience design.
 I have experience in front-end and back-end development, as well as advanced machine learning, Wagiha is committed to leveraging technology for meaningful impact.

 ## 🎓 **Education**
 **University of Pennsylvania** (*May 2026*)